jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

-# Injury Prevention, Rehabilitation, and Compensation Act 2001
+# Accident Compensation Act 2001
-_Consolidation as at 2010-01-01_
+_Consolidation as at 2010-03-03_

 ### 1 Title
-This Act is the Injury Prevention, Rehabilitation, and Compensation Act 2001.
+This Act is the Accident Compensation Act 2001.

 ## Part 1 — Preliminary provisions